25 Easy Interior Design Ideas for a Luxe HDB Kitchen

-A busy kitchen must accommodate not only your cooking needs but also ergonomics, or the efficient way of adjusting your space to your lifestyle.
+A busy kitchen must accommodate not only your cooking needs but also ergonomics or an efficient way of adjusting your space to your lifestyle.
 A functional kitchen space shall efficiently carry out its three main functions—cooking, cleaning, storing without one area hindering the other.
 For smaller kitchens, a proper layout and clever design can help you work at ease.

 7. Open HDB Kitchen

 Open kitchen configuration gives BTO homeowners the freedom to make the most out of their area without walls and other space constraints.
-Customising an open kitchen concept feels more limitless than the next configurations that we will mention later on.
-Still, it comes with creative challenges and several considerations that you'll hate to miss.
+Customising an open kitchen concept feels more limitless than the next configurations we will mention later.
+Still, it comes with creative challenges and several considerations you'll hate to miss.
 To help you get those creative juices flowing, here are some open-concept kitchen ideas and tips that you can adopt.

 Make the most out of your open kitchen with these simple options:

-- Spare your kitchen island space for a decorative marble table to achieve a more intimate look.
+- Spare your kitchen island space for a decorative marble table for a more intimate look.

-- Spruce up your dining table with assorted coloured dining chairs to make the area look a little less empty.
+- Spruce up your dining table with assorted coloured dining chairs to make the area look less empty.

 - Use a lot of frames and greens to create a functional and inviting open kitchen and dining room fusion.